kumarguddu609/srijak/README.md

 - **Portfolio Showcase:** Display our latest projects and highlight our expertise.
 - **Services Section:** Describe the services we offer in detail.
+- **Work Showcase:** Display our latest works and highlight our expertise.
 - **Contact Form:** Allow users to contact us directly for inquiries and collaborations.

 ## UI/UX Design